oscillatingworks/docs.piladb.org/specification.md

 ---

-**Description**: Show a stack where database or stack does not exist.
+**Description**: Show a stack where database or stack do not exist.

 **HTTP Method**: `GET`